Volunteers:

 What is a Fire District Commissioner and what are the requirements to serve?:

 The New Jersey Statute Title 40A:14-70 provides for five duly elected Commissioners to a Board of Fire Commissioners for a Fire District.
 Other than a newly created Fire District each Commissioner serves a three year term.
 In order to be eligible to serve as a Commissioner there are certain requirements which must be met; you must be a resident of the Fire District, you must be of legal age (18) to hold a public office.
 There is an additional requirement that you be a registered voter however the statute is not real clear in this regard.
 There are no other requirements to serve as a Fire Commissioner.
-Specifically you do not have to be a fireman to serve as a Fire Commissioner.
+Specifically you do not have to be a firefighter to serve as a Fire Commissioner.
 They do state that an individual who is President, Vice-President, Chief or assistant Chief of the Fire Company in the Fire District cannot serve as a Commissioner.

 A Fire District Commissioner has the obligation with his fellow Commissioners of ensuring that the Fire District has the ability to extinguish and prevent fires.
 In this regard the Commissioner makes decisions concerning the fire safety, including the expenditure of moneys to ensure the protection on such items as the Bureau of Fire Prevention, training, equipment, etc. for the volunteer firefighters.
 A budget is formulated by the Board of Commissioners to allow for such expenditures of moneys